NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 would be manual, but hopefully the equivalent of bindgen and cxx would come into existence.

+Using the concept of unsafe blocks in JavaScript may seem like an odd choice.
+JavaScript is not exactly unsafe in the same way C is unsafe.
+But what a lot of people don't realize is that safety extends beyond security.
+Safety is the ability to use a value without worrying if it's actually null.
+Safety is the ability to model the domains of your values as types and know that they will be correct.
+Safety is the ability to have mutability without introducing bugs or confusion.
+Rust's concept of unsafe blocks allows users to have their safe zone, but also interact with the large corpus of unsafe code.
+The same should be true with browser based languages.

 As for runtime checks, I believe they would worth the overhead.
 We already do plenty of schema validation in JavaScript.
+It's just done with ad-hoc mechanisms like [zod](https://github.com/colinhacks/zod).

 # WebAssembly

-As for WebAssembly, I am still very optimistic about its future.
+With WebAssembly, I am still very optimistic about its future.
 Proposals have taken a while to be released, but hopefully that is just an indication of the quality of the work.
 However, I don't necessarily see WebAssembly taking over as the general purpose